Today is World Environment Day and to mark it, we take a look at how you can build a greener home and the benefits this can bring.

 No matter what your focus is, the end result should remain the same - to create a home that is as environmentally friendly as possible.
-Here are seven ways you could make your home greener.
+Here are eight ways you could make your home greener.

 You can even build to the strict criteria of Passivhaus standards if you want to ensure your home is as airtight as possible.